clydebuilt1974/TryHackMe/Junior Penetration Tester/Network Security/Passive Reconnaissance.md

 tryhackme.com	mail exchanger = 10 alt3.aspmx.l.google.com.
 tryhackme.com	mail exchanger = 5 alt2.aspmx.l.google.com.
 ```
-* Can see that tryhackme.com’s current email configuration uses Google.
+* `tryhackme.com`’s current email configuration uses Google.
   * Since MX is looking up the Mail Exchange servers, notice that when a mail server tries to deliver email `@tryhackme.com`, it will try to connect to the `aspmx.l.google.com`, which has order 1.
   * If it is busy or unavailable, the mail server will attempt to connect to the next in order mail exchange servers, `alt1.aspmx.l.google.com` or `alt2.aspmx.l.google.com`.
 * Google provides the listed mail servers; therefore, the mail servers are not expected to be running a vulnerable server version.
   * Mail servers may be found that are not adequately secured or patched.
-* Such pieces of information might prove valuable as the passive reconnaissance of the target continues.
+* This information may prove valuable as the passive reconnaissance of the target continues.
   * Can repeat similar queries for other domain names and try different types, such as `-type=txt`.

 | Purpose | Command Line Example